-And then there’s Improvement, where you help your client go from good to great.
+And then there’s Improvement, where you help your client go from good to great – you upgrade things.

 Here, you bring knowledge, skills and creative thinking, in order to identify assets to be leveraged, and you bring them together to take a client to a level they couldn’t have reached on their own.

-The reason I’m sharing this, is because it’s a handy model for choosing what to work on in your down business as well.
+The reason I’m sharing this, is because it’s a handy model for choosing what to work on in your own business as well.

 Often, we double down on trying to fix something that’s failing, hoping that once we’re done, life will be good.

-Which may be the right choice, but what if you’d ignore the failing part for the moment, and instead improve something that’s already working, to start with?
+Which may be the right choice, but what if you’d ignore the failing part for the moment, and instead we first improve something that’s already working?

 There’s things in your business that are working well, that if you were to push forward on them, might end up working awesomely terrifically well.